Sylius/PlusInformationCenter/UPGRADE.md

 composer require "sylius/plus:0.26.*"
 ```

-* You need to upgrade Sylius to version 1.8 and add necessary migrations: https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.8.md
+* You need to upgrade Sylius to version 1.8.1: https://github.com/Sylius/Sylius/blob/master/UPGRADE-1.8.md
 Remember to place `Sylius\Plus\SyliusPlusPlugin` after `Sylius\Bundle\ApiBundle\SyliusApiBundle` in your `config/bundles.php`.

+    > TIP

+    Take a look at `vendor/sylius/plus/etc/migrations-1.8-invoicing-plugin.sh` and `vendor/sylius/plus/etc/migrations-1.8-plus.sh`
+    scripts - it would execute marking all migrations automatically by:

+    ```bash
+    ./vendor/sylius/plus/etc/migrations-1.8-invoicing-plugin.sh
+    ./vendor/sylius/plus/etc/migrations-1.8-plus.sh
+    ```

+* In addition to the above UPGRADE file, mark all migrations from **@SyliusPlus** and **@SyliusInvoicingPlugin** as executed.

 * Update security provider for `sylius_api_shop_user_provider` in your `config/packages/security.yaml` file:
     ```diff